its-cb/GigDash/README.md

 The database is preserved between deploys — only code files are updated.

+> **Tip:** Once deployed, you can apply future updates directly from the **Settings → Updates** tab in the parent dashboard without needing to redeploy from your Mac.

 See [SETUP.md](SETUP.md) for full details including systemd configuration, kiosk mode, and optional nginx setup.

+---

+## First-time WiFi setup

+If your device is connected via ethernet and you want to switch to WiFi, you can configure it from the parent dashboard without SSH:

+1. Open the parent dashboard on any device connected to the same network
+2. Go to **Settings → WiFi**
+3. Tap **Scan** to see nearby networks, or **Enter network manually** for hidden SSIDs
+4. Select your network, enter the password, and tap **Connect**
+5. Once connected, unplug the ethernet cable

 ---